Free Fishing Reports

 Find the bait

 Spring weakfish typically feed on spearing, shrimp, crabs, and several other small baits that can be found on the flats and along the creek channels throughout the bay.
 When the tide is flooding over a flat, the fish run with the tide picking up whatever they find.
 As the tide falls they retreat from the flats and tend to congregate in the deeper depressions.
 They also patrol the creek channels and use the deeper water for security and to ambush their prey.
-The spring weakfish run is also accompanied by a bluefish run.
+In many areas, the spring weakfish run is also accompanied by a bluefish run.
 Hordes of 2-5lb bluefish can found just about everywhere.
 Their feeding habits are quite visible and even though they may rip your tackle to shreds it pays to attempt to find the weakfish nearby.
 These weakfish are more than large enough not to be intimidated by the blues.

 Spooky